Behaviour

 • Act safely and politely in all recreation areas

-• Be polite and courteous to each other and all staff
+• Be courteous to all staff and pupils

-• Queue properly on the yard and wait until instructed to enter the dining room
+• Queue properly on the yard and enter the dining hall only when instructed

 • Put all rubbish in the bins